 As most of us know painfully well, cold emails can be a source of irritation sometimes.
-In our day to day lives, we have experienced the cold reaction we get from cold emails.
+In our day-to-day lives, we have experienced the cold reaction we get from cold emails.
 To help you, I have got an 11-point cold email checklist that you can refer to before hitting the send button.

 Writing cold emails that get responses is not as easy a task as it seems.
 The correct strategy will help you start a conversation with your prospect and convert them into a lead.